shakemurasan/okuribito_rails/README.md

 OkuribitoRails is an engine for Rails that aims to be the managing method call status.

-You write the method name you want to monitor in the configuration file.
+You should create a configuration file.
+(Describe the method name you want to monitor)

-OkuribitoRails detects a method call during application execution and registers the call information in the DB.
+When OkuribitoRails detected a method call during application execution, it registers the method call information in the DB.

 In other words, you can identify methods that have not been called from anywhere in production!